TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

       single character separator *sep* parameter to include in the output.
       By default between each byte.
 A second optional *bytes_per_sep* parameter controls the spacing.
-Positive values calculate the separator position from the right, negative values from the left.
+Positive values calculate the separator position kutoka the right, negative values kutoka the left.

       >>> value = b'\xf0\xf1\xf2'
       >>> value.hex('-')